Qiuishere/Biological-Motion---FLE/README.md

 # Biological-Motion---FLE

-## Data:
+## Data & Analysis:
 PSE-results-all-exp.mat contains the PSEs of all the six experiments.
-Plotting can be made using plotting.R
+Plots in the paper can be reproduced using plotting.R

 ## Scripts:
 Exp 1: flash_lag_BM_static.m (should change usestatic=0 to show dynamic stimuli)